christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     It should be noted that I have kept the proposition that legislatures where legislative resources closely correspond to electoral support are less likely to have violence because actors do care about fairness.
 Though not all actors and not in all times care about fairness, the fact that many do is a very well established finding in the game theoretical literature and, importantly for this paper's theory, helps explain equilibria [THINK ABOUT]

->   Even if we assume those two are true (huge assumptions), why are we assuming that legislatures are looking at the distribution of legislative resources and not legislative outcomes or even political outcomes?
+>   why are we assuming that legislatures are looking at the distribution of legislative resources and not legislative outcomes or even political outcomes?

-    - These are interesting alternative considerations, but I do think that looking at the distribution of legislative resources is crucial.
-First, there is an empirical issue, if the distribution of resources didn't matter then we wouldn't find the results that we do in the paper's parametric models.
-Second, legislative outcomes, political outcomes (in democracies), and the crediblilty of these outcomes are strongly caused by the distribution of legislative resources.
-Looking exclusively at policy outcomes would therefore miss the underlying causal process behind outcomes.
-[FINISH] Furthermore, it would be very difficult at a large-n level to do this.
-We would have to somehow devise a measure of legislators' preferences and score policy outcomes in a way that is comparable.
-Though this possible on individual country cases, it would be quite an undertaking across the 100+ countries in the sample.
-Future research could certainly examine this issue however.
+    - Please see my comments above--in "Joint Concerns".

+> Would there not be a more dynamic process that takes into account deviations from expectations and not simply deviations from some pre-defined level?
+The author(s) get at this a little with the old versus new democracy argument but it gets tangled up with the discussion of fairness.
+I would simply talk about this as a more dynamic process and then the old versus new division seems a lot more intuitive.

+    - I have altered the discussion to reflect this.
+[TO-DO]

+> In addition, if these are linked then would there not be an interactive effect?

+    - I have added estimates from a model interacting these two variables (page [GET]).
+None of the terms in the interaction are significant.
+It is unclear what conclusions we can draw from this finding, especially (as discussed on page [GET]) as it is well-established in the statistical literature that it can be difficult to find meaningful interactions in data sets with relatively small numbers of events.
+As such, more research is likely needed in the future when longer-time series become available.

 > I am not sure what the case study does theoretically or empirically.

     - An important reason (which I have further highlighted in the text [TO-DO]) that the US ante-bellum brawl is theoretically interesting is related to your following question regarding western cultural norms.
 Though it is difficult to gather information on violence in older legislatures, the case discussed highlights that there are prominent examples of violence in Western democracies when they were younger--as the paper predicts.

     - I certainly agree that one case does not prove the theory, that is exactly why I use the case to illustrate the theorised process and with the bulk of the evidence built on the large-n parametric models.
+Nonetheless, many readers greatly appreciate illustrative case studies that add 'meat' to statistical 'bones'.

-    Following the editor's request, I have strengthened the reasons for including the case study in the text [TO-DO, GET PAGE]
+    Following the editor's request, I have strengthened the discussion of these reasons for including the case study in the text [TO-DO, GET PAGE]

 > Western democracies seem to stick out as the only democracies that do not experience violence.
 Is this a cultural norm that has developed and being exported globally?
 Obviously this is an empirical question but it is hard to ignore how western democracies stand out.